Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Additional Education Requirements

-After each semester, quarter, or term, OPNAV N133 will look at the academic transcripts of each student.
-All technical, math, and science classes must be passed with a “C” or better.
+A technical major is required, and students must maintain at least a 3.0 GPA on a 4.0 scale.
+After every semester, quarter, or term, OPNAV N133 reviews transcripts.
+All technical, math, and science courses must be passed with a “C” or better.

 Additional Program Requirements